Ella Onojuvwevwo

 Ella Onojuvwevwo (born 25 March 2005) is a Nigerian sprinter.
+In 2026, she became the African indoor record holder for the 400 metres and won the bronze medal at the 2026 Commonwealth Games.

 Early life

 In November 2022, she agreed to join Louisiana State University in the United States.

 Career

-In 2021, she won gold as part of the women’s 4 × 400 m relay and mixed 4 × 400 m relay at the 2021 World Athletics U20 Championships in Nairobi.
+In 2021, she won gold as part of the women's 4 × 400 m relay and mixed 4 × 400 m relay at the 2021 World Athletics U20 Championships in Nairobi.

 Onojuvwevwo was a silver medallist at the 2022 African Championships in the mixed 4 × 400 m relay in Mauritius and also won bronze at the championships in the women's 4 × 400 m relay.
 She was part of the Nigerian team that competed in the 400 metres and the 4 × 400 m relay at the 2022 Commonwealth Games in Birmingham, in which they qualified for the final and finished sixth.

 Onojuvwevwo ran for Nigeria as part of the 4 × 400 m relay team at the 2023 World Athletics Championships in Budapest.

 In April 2024, she lowered her personal best over 400 metres to 51.32 seconds in Florida.

 Onojuvwevwo competed for Nigeria at the 2024 World Athletics Relays in Nassau, Bahamas.
 With a time of 3:12.87, the Nigerian Mixed 4x400m team of Onojuvwevwo, Samuel Ogazi, Chidi Okezie and Esther Joseph set a new Nigerian national record and African Continental record at the event on 5 May 2024.

 The following weekend she lowered her personal best to 50.57 seconds at the SEC championships in Florida.
 The time met the 2024 Olympic qualifying standard and made her the fastest Nigerian woman since Falilat Ogunkoya ran 50.50s in 2001, and placed her fifth on the Nigerian all-time list.

 She competed at the 2024 Summer Olympics over 400 metres in August 2024, reaching the semi-final.
 She also competed in the mixed 4 × 400 m relay at the Games.

 She qualified second fastest for the final of the 400 metres at the 2024 World Athletics U20 Championships in Lima, Peru, before placing fifth in the final.